 Today, UCLA is rated one of the best public research universities in the U.S. and among a handful of top U.S. research universities, public and private.

-The top administrative officer is Chancellor Albert Carnesale, the eighth chief executive in UCLA's 82-year history.
+The top administrative officer is Chancellor Albert Carnesale, the eighth chief executive in the 84-year history of UCLA.

 The School